tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * The correlation coefficient is 0.99, a very high number.
 Temperatures, unlike financial markets, are relatively easy to predict.

-Explain that autocorrelation can be computed at a different lag
+Explain that autocorrelation can be computed at a different lag.

   ```python
   df.Temperature.autocorr(lag=24)